vishalsahu05/sme-bi-course-application/README.md

 ### Step 1: Screencast

-Screencasts are used in business intelligence (BI) or Alteryx courses to demonstrate to learners how to achieve tasks on the user interface of the tool.
+Screencasts are used in business intelligence (BI) to demonstrate to learners how to achieve tasks on the user interface of the tool.
 They are essentially short tutorials (2-4 mins) for the exercises that follow.
 You can assume the learner is already familiar with the conceptual knowledge required for the learning objective.
 For example, if you are showing learners how to create a set on Tableau, you can assume they understand that sets are *custom fields that define a subset of data based on some conditions*.

  Here are examples of screencasts: [Working with containers](https://campus.datacamp.com/courses/creating-dashboards-in-tableau/getting-started-with-dashboards?ex=12),  [Slicers and Tables](https://campus.datacamp.com/courses/introduction-to-power-bi/getting-started-with-power-bi?ex=7), and [Customer activity in motion](https://campus.datacamp.com/courses/analyzing-data-in-tableau/mapping-analysis?ex=2).